+44 (0)20 7605 4123 Student Login

 After we receive a booking, the following procedure takes place:

 1. All Course Participants (CPs) receive a pre-course questionnaire (PCQ).
 These are specifically tailored for different courses so they address client needs in some detail.
-We try to ensure that these are returned although inevitably the rate of return is less than 100%
+We try to ensure that these are returned although inevitably the rate of return is less than 100%.
+All CPs are also sent a link to an online placement test so that we can get a rounded view of their level.

-5. In courses that last longer than one week, CPs have a structured mid-course tutorial at which they discuss aspects of the course and areas they find most interesting or difficult to help develop the plan for the group for the rest of the course.
+4. In courses that last longer than one week, CPs have opportunities to discuss aspects of the course and areas they find most interesting or difficult to help develop the plan for the group for the rest of the course.
 On one week courses, the trainer will check with CPs individually to ensure the course is meeting their needs and expectations.

 Quality Control policy